FAQ

 Will you make grips for other firearms?

-Yes; I'm currently developing grips for the Ruger SP101 and the Kimber K6S DASA.
+Yes; I'm currently developing grips for additional models; the next release will be for the S&W K/L Frames.
 The best way to stay informed when these grips release is to subscribe to the email list below.
 If there is another firearm you'd like to see in the lineup, I encourage you to contact me.

 What size should I get?